d42f/web-extension-boilerplate/README.md

-# PRINT_SCREENER is a web extension to make screencasts
+# PRINT-SCREENER is a web extension to make screencasts